OtacilioN/The-Cathedral-and-the-Bazaar/README.md

   Eric Steven Raymond cf text and copyright at: www.tuxedo.org/~esr/writings

   This book is in public domain and his author is Eric Steven Raymond, this repository hosts the original version of the book, written in Markdown and hosted with :heart: at GitHub :octocat:

+  Contribute with the project by translating and improving the formating by opening a **Pull Request**.

 ## Abstract

   _I anatomize a successful open-source project, fetchmail, that was run as a deliberate test of some surprising theories about sofware engineering suggested by the history of Linux.
 I discuss these theories in terms of two fundamentally diferent development styles, the “cathedral” model of most of the commercial world versus the “bazaar” model of the Linux world.
 I show that these models derive from opposing assumptions about the nature of the sofware-debugging task.
-I then make a sustained argument from the Linux experience for the proposition that “Given enough eyeballs, all bugs are shallow”, suggest productive analogies with other self-correcting systems of selfish agents, and conclude with some exploration of the implications of this insight for the future of so=ware._
+I then make a sustained argument from the Linux experience for the proposition that “Given enough eyeballs, all bugs are shallow”, suggest productive analogies with other self-correcting systems of selfish agents, and conclude with some exploration of the implications of this insight for the future of software._

 ## 1 - The Cathedral and the Bazaar